 - Add a note in the documentation that suggest the user should call OpenSSL.errors after a failed call to Certificate#verify.

 A patch for the postgresql side of the issue is already inserted into the patch list for the next commit fest .

-#2 Updated by Maciek Sakrejda over 2 years ago
+#2 Updated by Maciek Sakrejda almost 3 years ago

 Any progress on this?
 Postgres has rejected the patch that was submitted on the grounds that this is an OpenSSL client issue and libpq has no business clearing the error queue.